|►||Choosing A Career|

 3rd level Graduates are qualified for a wide range of occupations, and their education prepares them for roles involving specific skills, and for coordinating, supervising, managing, or training others.
 Examples include accountants, sales managers, computer programmers, teachers, chemists, environmental engineers, criminal investigators, and financial analysts.

 Economics is a social science which studies the distribution of resources in society, in the form of goods, services, and labour.
-It covers topics such as how goods are priced, how banks function, and how consumers behave in different markets.
+It covers topics such as how we get incomes and spend them, how goods are priced, how banks function, and how consumers behave in different markets.

-It is recommend that you study Economics only if you have at least a grade O3/H4 in Leaving Certificate Mathematics or equivalent.
+It is strongly recommended that you study Economics only if you have at least a grade O3/H4 in Leaving Certificate Mathematics or equivalent.
+(H4 will be mandatory from 2018)

 It is strongly recommended that you study Economics only if you have at least a grade O3/H4 in Leaving Certificate Mathematics or equivalent.